 Real-World Examples: Churches Getting This Right

-A small rural church in Tennessee with about 80 members launched a prayer text line and received 15 requests in the first week — many from people who had never spoken up during Sunday services.
+A small rural church in Tennessee with about 80 members launched this service and received 15 requests in the first week — many from people who had never spoken up during services.
 The pastor said, "We had no idea how many people were carrying burdens in silence."

-A mid-size church in Texas integrated their text line with their Wednesday evening prayer meeting.
-Each week, the prayer team (with permission) brought anonymized requests to the group.
+A mid-size church in Texas integrated their system with their Wednesday evening prayer meeting.
+Each week, the team (with permission) brought anonymized requests to the group.
 Attendance at the prayer meeting doubled within two months because people felt the prayers were real, specific, and connected to their community.

-A church plant in Ohio used their prayer text line as part of their community outreach.
+A church plant in Ohio used it as part of their community outreach.
 They printed the number on door hangers during neighborhood canvasses with a simple message: "Need prayer?
 Text us anytime."
 They received texts from people who had no church home — and several eventually visited.

 These stories share a common thread: when you make prayer accessible, people respond.
 The need is always there.
 The question is whether we've made it easy enough to ask.